Introducing the Shell

 Several commands are frequently used to create, inspect, rename, and delete files and directories.

-PS1='$ 'into your shell, followed by pressing the Enter key, your window should look like our example in this lesson.
+PS1='$ 'Your window should look like our example in this lesson.

 This isn’t necessary to follow along (in fact, your prompt may have other helpful information you want to know about).
 This is up to you!